YashaswiPandey/Task_05_Descriptive_Stats/README.md

 ChatGPT and DeepSeek both identified the defense as the issue, this is because they conceded 65 goals and since their goals scored was better than teams in the bottom half of the table.

+Code shows that Brentford scored more goals on average than 5 teams just above them, but ended up conceding more goals on average when compared, thus both correctly identified that Brentford should focus on defense.

+As we can see that both ChatGPT and DeepSeek can get easy calculations right but we need to use better wording when asking to solve complex problems.